 Use Easter egg cut outs, and let your kids paint and colour one each day in the countdown to Easter.We love this idea of making eggs from paint sample cards to add extra colour!

-You may also like Ingenious Ideas for Indoor Games for Kids
+You May Also Enjoy Ingenious Ideas for Indoor Games for Kids

-Messy but lots of fun, use your thumb print, dipped in paint for the head, and your other finger prints to form the rest of the body.
+Messy, but lots of fun!
+Use your thumb print dipped in paint for the head, and your other finger prints to form the rest of the body.
 Make a bunny family keepsake – you could even repeat this each year to keep in a memory box.

-You might also like 8 Fun Easter Crafts for Kids
+You May Also Enjoy 8 Fun Easter Crafts for Kids

 A fun day out for all the family will be had attending an Easter parade.
 If there is not one near you, you could always host your own in your neighbourhood.

-There’s nothing like a few hours of fun horse riding in the country.
-Great for the mind as well as the body.
+There’s nothing like a few hours of fun horse riding in the country – it’s great for the mind as well as the body.
 Many equestrian centres have lessons for first time riders so this is a fun activity for the whole family or a group of friends to get involved with.

 Kids get a ton of exercise when they play bunny tag.
 Pick one child to be the dog chasing the other kids, who are the bunnies.
 The bunnies hop away from the fast-walking dog.
 If they are caught, they crouch down and use their arms to make bunny ears atop their head until the game is finished.
 The last bunny caught becomes the dog during the next round.

-You may also like Easter Recipes for Kids to Guarantee Empty Plates
+You May Also Enjoy Easter Recipes for Kids to Guarantee Empty Plates

-Sometimes the old ideas are the best.
+Sometimes the old ideas are the best!
 Kite flying is also very relaxing.
 There is bound to be a windy day over the Easter holidays, so have your kite at the ready and get out for some fresh air as a family.

 Grab some kitchen utensils, such as a soup ladle, dessert spoon, wooden spoon and potato masher, and a few hard boiled eggs.
 You can decorate the eggs by painting them first.

-You may also like Eggs 3 Ways Easter Science Experiments for Kids
+You May Also Enjoy Eggs 3 Ways: Easter Science Experiments for Kids

 Easter is a lovely time to take a trip to the woods, and enjoy the new growth of Spring.
 With walks, orienteering trails and bike routes, the time will be sure to fly by!
 Just don’t forget to bring a picnic.